-Most of the warranties on these Chinese swim spas are not worth the paper they are written on.
+Most of the warranties on these Chinese products are not worth the paper they are written on.
 They are either not honored, or they are very limited.
 This means you have to buy parts to repair the dodgy spa directly from the people who sold it to you.

-While the swim spa might have been cheap, the individual parts cost just as much as domestically made parts (made for better swim spas).
-You then also have to factor the cost of paying an engineer who works on swim spas to diagnose and resolve a problem on an unfamiliar unit.
+While the unit might have been cheap, the individual parts cost just as much as domestically made parts (made for higher quality products).
+You then also have to factor the cost of paying an engineer who works on these products to diagnose and resolve a problem on an unfamiliar unit.

 Honestly, if you want to take the risk with these products you can get lucky sometimes.
 Some batches of these cheap swim spas are well made and won’t break that much.
 But most of them do break, and all of them are unsatisfactory in terms of usage.
 It’s a false economy.